 Onions: Red, white, yellow, onions come in a variety of colors and are a significant source of antioxidants.
 Used in cooking around the world, they provide added flavor without the added salt and sugar.
 Whether eaten raw or cooked, onions have been known to make some people cry.
 That is because they produce a sulfur-based gas that reacts with the water in your eyes to form sulfuric acid.
 To help lessen the tears, some experts suggest chilling the onion in water for 30 minutes before cutting the top off and peeling it.

 Limes: These bright round citrus fruit has some powerful benefits including Vitamin C, Vitamin B, Potassium, and other antioxidants.
 Their juice and floral aroma make limes a great addition to everything from Southeast Asian to Mexican meals to desserts, and baked goods.

-After you cut up all the ingredients, mix together with Avocado oil, salt, and pepper.
+After you cut up all the ingredients, mix together with squeezed lime, salt, and pepper.

 You can enjoy it with a Summer Salad

 Or as a dip with your favorite Tortilla Chips.
 I like to take Three Sisters Nixtamal Yellow Corn Tortillas and cut them into Triangles and bake in the oven at 375 degrees for about 10-15 minutes.